 No matter what you order, the dumpling dishes pair beautifully with the shop’s signature Sour Hawberry Tea.
 They also offer Chinese classics like chrysanthemum and jasmine tea.

 Plus, vegetarians will love Xi’an’s Spicy & Sour Spinach Dumplings, which are very popular, as well.
 In short: Xi’an is an instant, affordable classic.
+If you only eat at one dumpling spot in NYC, this should be it.

 Xi’an Famous Foods, 14 different locations in Manhattan, Queens, and Brooklyn